 3. Takeaway coffee cups and lids

 4. Plastic water bottles

-We will offer sustainable water bottle options to our guests.
+We offer sustainable water bottle options to our guests.

-In our staff areas we will eliminate plastic cups and cutlery.
+In our staff areas we have eliminated plastic cups and cutlery.

 6. Single portion packets of food

-We will remove single portion plastic packets of items such as, butter, jam, Nutella.
+We have removed single portion plastic packets of items such as butter, jam and Nutella.
 This also includes breakfast cereal boxes which have a plastic inner bag and yoghurt pots.

 7. Plastic pens

-Although plastic pens could be deemed as multiple use, they are a single use commodity.
-We will provide a more sustainable alternative.
+Although plastic pens could be deemed as multiple use, they are a single-use commodity.
+We have provided a more sustainable alternative.